 How do people spend their vacation in Glasgow?

 People visit Glasgow to enjoy the authentic style of architecture; they capture unbelievable pictures with great travel captions, and their pictures always go viral.
-Kelvingrove Art Gallery and Museum is the top attraction tourists love visiting all the time, according to the Inspectorate of Prosecution in Scotland, followed by walking around the city centre.
+According to the Inspectorate of Prosecution in Scotland, Kelvingrove Art Gallery and Museum is the top attraction tourists love visiting all the time, followed by walking around the city centre.
 Additionally, they come to pick up some lovely stuff from Buchanan Street, a shopping hub with cheerful vibes.

 Free Activities in Glasgow

-Glasgow also attracts travellers who are looking for something more active; it offers free public access to several golf courses and tennis courts.
+Glasgow also attracts travellers looking for something more active; it offers free public access to several golf courses and tennis courts.
 Even on rainy days, you won’t be short on options!
 With a wealth of free museums and galleries, Glasgow is the perfect place to explore fascinating exhibits and stay dry.

 So, whether you’re looking for a stroll or an educational afternoon, come to Glasgow, and you will be surprised!